-Prerequisite: PS103 and ED121.
-Completion of one-half of the credits required for a degree or certificate.
-Pre-/Corequisite: ED103.
-This 150-hour practicum provides students with opportunities to integrate theories of child development with infants/toddlers in group settings.
+Prerequisites: PS 103, ED 120.
+Pre or Co-Requisite: ED 103.
+Completion of one-half of the credits required for the degree.

+This 150 hour practicum provides students with opportunities to integrate theories of child development with infants/toddlers in group settings.
 The practicum provides experiences consistent with state and national guidelines, including supervision and ongoing group seminars.
-In accordance with the MA Department of EEC, students will be observed by their College faculty supervisor a minimum of three times over the semester.
+In accordance with MA Department of EEC, students will be observed by their College faculty supervisor a minimum of three times over the semester.
 This course may be repeated one time only for additional credit.
 The second experience must be distinct and differ from the first experience.
+ED200 is a pre-requisite to take ED220